Install Jaeger Helmchart in Azure Kubernetes Services (AKS)

 cassandra: false

-2. Disable All-in-One Jaeger Mode
+2. Enable All-in-One Jaeger Mode

 # before